Election process

 • You have lived in the area for 12 months or in the case of a parish or town council have lived within 4.8 km of the parish or town for the previous 12 months.

 Candidates may be disqualified if they work for the council or hold a politically restricted post with another local authority.
-All candidates may be disqualified if they are declared bankrupt or have a previous criminal conviction with a three-month or more prison sentence.
+More information relating to disqualifications can be found at Electoral Commission - Disqualifications

 Paperwork